rufusraghunath/rufusraghunath.github.io/_posts/2017-05-05-migrating-from-reflux-to-redux.md

 Migrating from Reflux to Redux
 ==============

-I recently helped my team move a large codebase from [Reflux](https://github.com/reflux/refluxjs) to [Redux](http://redux.js.org/).
+I recently helped my team move a large codebase from [Reflux](https://github.com/reflux/refluxjs) to [Redux](http://redux.js.org/) (I have written exensively about my experience on [ThoughtWorks' <i>Insights</i> blog](https://www.thoughtworks.com/insights/blog/advocating-software-quality-metro)).
 Both are JavaScript-based state-management tools.
 This was an interesting technical challenge, and a fun one.

 Because Reflux and Redux both follow the basic [Flux](https://github.com/facebook/flux) architecture pattern of unidirectional data flow, we can incrementally take over the Reflux state cycle with Redux: